adamhjouj/adamhjouj/README.md

 ### what im currently building

-an open-source forensics recorder for cli agents. session timelines, risk flags, and one-command incident reports for when an agent goes sideways.
+blackbox. an open-source digital forensics recorder for cli agents. session timelines, risk flags, and one-command incident reports for when an agent goes sideways.

 **[→ repo](https://github.com/adamhjouj/blackbox)**